 A good cactus mix or potting soil amended with grit make excellent mediums for growing a baseball plant.
 Add a little gravel to the soil and use an unglazed pot which will promote evaporation of any excess water.

 Once you have the plant in a location in your home, avoid moving it which stresses out the plant and can minimize its health.
-Overwatering is the most common cause of malaise in baseball plant.
-It is used to only 12 inches of rain per year, so a good deep watering once every few months in winter and once per month in the growing season is more than sufficient.
+Overwatering is the most common cause of malaise in the baseball plant.
+It is used to only 12 inches (30.5 cm.) of rain per year, so a good deep watering once every few months in winter and once per month in the growing season is more than sufficient.

 Fertilizing is not necessary as part of good Euphorbia baseball care, but you can give the plant cactus food in spring at the onset of growth if you wish.